Young scores 36 points, Hawks finish off Knicks in Game 5 - WHIZ News

 Randle then made a 3-pointer to cut it to 53-50, but the Knicks would make only four more baskets the rest of the quarter.
 Nine straight points by the Hawks made it 62-50 when Bogdan Bogdanovic made a 3-pointer, snapping Atlanta’s 3 for 20 start behind the arc.

-The margin remained at 12 after three, with Randle with seven field goals but seven turnovers at that point.
+The margin remained at 12 after three, when Randle had seven field goals but seven turnovers at that point.

 The Knicks couldn’t make much dent in the final quarter, with even Spike Lee giving up and leaving with a little more than 3 minutes to go, and went weakly in their first postseason since 2013.